FCC: Robotext scams on the rise, here’s how you can stay safe

 - Review text blocking tools offered on specific mobile phones (such as Apple’s built-in blocking on newer versions of iOS/iPadOS or the phone app on Android), and through third parties

-The best rule of thumb – if that text message is suspicious, hang up and call the business, organization, or law enforcement agency the message claims to be.
+The best rule of thumb is that if a text message is suspicious, don’t respond and instead call the business, organization, or law enforcement agency the message claims to be.
 Valid phone numbers can be found on a bill, the organization/business/agency’s official website, or official social media pages.

+The FCC recently ordered phone companies to block scam robocalls promoting auto warranties.
+All U.S. voice services providers must “take all necessary steps to avoid carrying this robocall traffic” or regularly report ways they are mitigating the traffic to the FCC, the agency announced in a press release earlier this month.